Stability for moduli spaces of manifolds with conical singularities: Introduction

 \subsection{The hypotheses}

-\begin{rmk} The dimension condition (a) is not used in any of the proofs of the four implications in the diagram above; the only place where it is used is in the proof of homological stability for $C_{nP}(M;G)$ in \cite{Palmer2018HomologicalstabilitymoduliI}.\footnote{And in that paper it is used exactly twice: once in the proof of Proposition 5.23 and once on page 34 in order to use Lemma 5.29.
-Technically it is also used in Remark 5.28, but all that is really used there is that $p \leq m-3$.} Thus we may apply the same implications to the main result of \cite{Kupers2013Homologicalstabilityunlinked} instead of \cite{Palmer2018HomologicalstabilitymoduliI}, with the result that Theorems \ref{tmain}, \ref{tlabelled}, \ref{ttwisted} and Corollary \ref{coro-singularities} are also true if the dimension assumption (a) is replaced with the assumption that $P=S^1$, $M$ is a $3$-manifold and the embedding $P=S^1 \hookrightarrow \partial M$ extends to a $2$-disc. \end{rmk}
+\begin{rmk} The dimension condition (a) is not used in any of the proofs of the four implications in the diagram above; the only place where it is used is in the proof of homological stability for $C_{nP}(M;G)$ in \cite{Palmer2018HomologicalstabilitymoduliI}.\footnote{See Remark 1.8 of \cite{Palmer2018HomologicalstabilitymoduliI} for a discussion of exactly where the dimension hypothesis is used in that paper.} Thus we may apply the same implications to the main result of \cite{Kupers2020unlinkedcircles} instead of \cite{Palmer2018HomologicalstabilitymoduliI}, with the result that Theorems \ref{tmain}, \ref{tlabelled}, \ref{ttwisted} and Corollary \ref{coro-singularities} are also true if the dimension assumption (a) is replaced with the assumption that $P=S^1$, $M$ is a $3$-manifold and the embedding $P=S^1 \hookrightarrow \partial M$ extends to a $2$-disc. \end{rmk}